Josde/Skaarladder/README.md

 Create a PostGreSQL database called "soloqtracker" and give all permissions to a user.
 Configure your config vars in KEY=VALUE format and save as ".env" in the repo root folder.
 When deploying locally, you will also need to configure the following config vars:
   - DATABASE_USER: Your PostGreSQL user for the app database.
   - DATABASE_PASSWORD: Your user's password.

-Then, run "gunicorn SimpleSoloQTracker.wsgi:application"
+Then, go into the project's folder and run:
+  - python manage.py migrate --run-syncdb
+  - python manage.py createsuperuser

+Finally, run "gunicorn SimpleSoloQTracker.wsgi:application".
+Your SoloQ tracker is now running!
 ## Demo
 You can check out a demo of this running at http://soloq.josde.me/